 To Freeze: Store leftover ham in an airtight container for 1-2 months.
 Thaw completely overnight in refrigerator.

-Serve Ham with:
+Serve Baked Ham with:

 Follow me for more great recipes